Hive connector#

 ALTER TABLE EXECUTE#

-The connector supports the optimize command for use with ALTER TABLE EXECUTE.
+The connector supports the following commands for use with ALTER TABLE EXECUTE.

-The optimize command is used for rewriting the content of the specified non-transactional table so that it is merged into fewer but larger files.
-In case that the table is partitioned, the data compaction acts separately on each partition selected for optimization.
+The optimize command is used for rewriting the content of the specified table so that it is merged into fewer but larger files.
+If the table is partitioned, the data compaction acts separately on each partition selected for optimization.
 This operation improves read performance.

 All files with a size below the optional file_size_threshold parameter (default value for the threshold is 100MB) are merged: